ihatemodels/grammatical-snake/README.md

                         [*] required
                         Word in Bulgarian or in English(singular).
 The script will
                         detect the input language.
 If the word is correct and exists
-                        word forms will be returned.
+                        word forms and transription will be returned.
 Else suggestions will be displayed.

   --details, -d         Pass to display definition, examples,
                         synonyms, translate (BG to EN only atm.)